-Osteoporosis: not a natural part of aging
+Osteoporosis: not always a natural part of aging

 How to prevent osteoporosis